Justice for Prosperity

 Tech for good

-We scrape over 40 social media platforms, we use tech to detect
+We scrape over 40 social media platforms, and AI tools to detect active polarization

 Building resilience

-We provide security training and education to those under siege
+We provide security training and education to non-profits and HRDs under siege

 CSR

-We help businesses take responsibility for a stronger and sustainable democracy
+We help organizations take responsibility for a stronger and sustainable democracy

 Building new tools